briannlongzhao/vdcvae/README.md

 ```

 This will sample 10 images of each of the 10 classes represented in the CIFAR-10 dataset of 32x32 images.
 Enjoy!

+Modification by Brian: Added training and sample with CLIP, which enables text input (still limited to the training set).